dalekurt/dalekurt/README.md

 - 🔬 **I'm Currently Working on:**
   - Building a homelab
   - Building a cybersecurity range
-  - K8s at Home using Flux amd ArgoCD
+  - Kubernetes-as-a-Services (Packer, Terraform and K8s@Home project)
   - [Kubernetes cluster on Raspberry Pi 4](https://github.com/dalekurt/kubernetes-the-fun-way)
 - 🌱 I'm learning more about cybersecurity and diving into data engineering concepts
 - 💬 Ask me about Kubernetes, cloud-native, DevOps practices and cybersecurity.